bccp/nbodykit/docs/source/index.rst

 - **deployment** and availability on large, super-computing facilities

-- an **interactive** user interface that performs as well in a `Jupyter notebook`_ as on super-computing machines
+- an **interactive** user interface that performs as well in a `Jupyter notebook`_ as on a super-computing machine

 All algorithms are parallel and run with Message Passing Interface (MPI).
 For a list of the algorithms currently implemented, see :ref:`available-algorithms`.